 “A meeting called by DELWP (Department of Environment, Land, Water and Planning) on Thursday 19 November, in Wesburn highlighted some of the conflicting views and impacts that the growth of the sport has had and how it can be managed into the future.”

 There is one reference to a plan being put forward by DELWP with no elaboration other than to say that it is being put forward to solve the problem, when really the mountain bike surge was caused by the development of the Mountain Bike Destination Project and not the other way around.
+The mountain bikers were only becoming a problem on trails from 2014 onwards – after the release of the feasibility study.

 Is it any wonder few understood what was really going on?